Skip to main content

 To secure a property, you will pay a security bond usually a refundable deposit of four weeks' rent plus two weeks' rent in advance.
 For information on the documents you need to be able to secure a rental property, visit the frequently asked questions page of the REIWA website(opens in a new tab) and select 'Renting residential property'.

-The Department of Mines, Industry Regulation and Safety website(opens in a new tab) provides information on your rights and responsibilities as a tenant.
+The Department of Local Government, Industry Regulation and Safety website(opens in a new tab) provides information on your rights and responsibilities as a tenant.
 Three information videos about renting a home(opens in a new tab) are available (in several languages) for viewing.

 Most properties in WA are on freehold land and are generally sold through an offer and acceptance process.
 There is a trend currently towards buying and selling homes by auction, particularly high-end or luxury housing.
 Properties are advertised for sale and are generally open for public inspection on weekends or by appointment during the week.
 Landgate, WA's official register of land ownership and survey information, has property sales reports on their website which can help you monitor market trends(opens in a new tab).